-In a traditional neural network, weights are assigned as a single value or point estimate, whereas in BNN, weights are considered as a probability distribution.
-These probability distributions of network weights are used to estimate the uncertainty in weights and predictions.
+In a traditional neural network, weights are assigned as a single value or point estimate.
+In a BNN, weights are considered as a probability distribution.
+These probability distributions are used to estimate the uncertainty in weights and predictions.
 Figure~\ref{fig:bnn-diagram} shows a schematic diagram of a BNN where weights are normally distributed.
-The posterior of the weights are calculated using Bayes theorem as:
+The final learned network weights (posterior of the weights) are calculated using Bayes theorem as:

-Where, $\textbf{X}$ is the data, $P(\textbf{X} \vert W)$ is the likelihood of observing $\textbf{X}$, given weights ($W$), $P(W)$ is the prior belief of the weights, and the denominator $P(\textbf{X})$ is the probability of data which is also known as evidence.
-It requires integrating over all possible values of the weights as:
+Where $\textbf{X}$ is the data, $P(\textbf{X} \vert W)$ is the likelihood of observing $\textbf{X}$, given weights ($W$). $P(W)$ is the prior belief of the weights, and the denominator $P(\textbf{X})$ is the probability of data which is also known as evidence.
+The equation requires integrating over all possible values of the weights as:

-Integrating all over the indefinite weights in evidence makes it hard to find a closed-form analytical solution.
-As a result, simulation or numerical based alternative approaches such as Monte Carlo Markov chain (MCMC), variational inference(VI) are considered.
-MCMC sampling has been the vital inference method in modern Bayesian statistics.
-Scientists widely studied and applied in many applications.
-However, the technique is slow for large datasets or complex models.
-Variational inference (VI), on the other hand, is faster than other methods.
-It has also been applied to solve many large scale computationally expensive neuroscience and computer vision problems~\citep{blei2017variational}.
+Integrating over the indefinite weights in evidence makes it hard to find a closed-form analytical solution.
+As a result, simulation or numerical based alternative approaches such as Monte Carlo Markov chain (MCMC) and variational inference(VI) are considered.
+MCMC sampling is an inference method in modern Bayesian statistics, perhaps widely studied and applied in many situations.
+However, the technique is slow for large datasets and complex models.
+Variational inference (VI), on the other hand, is faster than MCMC.
+It has been applied to solve many large-scale computationally expensive neuroscience and computer vision problems~\citep{blei2017variational}.

 In VI, a new distribution $Q(W \vert \theta)$ is considered that approximates the true posterior $P(W \vert \textbf{X})$. $Q(W \vert \theta)$ is parameterized by $\theta$ over $W$ and VI finds the right set of $\theta$ that minimizes the divergence of two distributions through optimization: